 Dubai Frame Building Award Certificates

-Fernando Donis’ Dubai Frame elevator won the 2009 ThyssenKrupp Elevator International Award for best design.
+Fernando Donis’ Dubai Frame Elevator won the 2009 ThyssenKrupp Elevator International Award for best design.
 The Frame was chosen by the award’s board from among 926 submissions.
-It is our firm belief that the Frame will continue to be the centre of attention for people all around the world, earning several additional accolades and setting a few records along the way.
+It is our firm belief that the Frame will continue to be the center of attention for people all around the world, earning several additional accolades and setting a few records along the way.
 Not surprisingly, it’s one of the most ornately decorated sites in the country, if not the globe.

 What’s The Purpose behind the Dubai Frame?

 The idea was to make the skyscraper look like a picture frame, with views of both Old and New Dubai visible from the top and bottom.
-This striking ‘picture frame’ will serve as a visual link between Dubai’s history and present as one of the most aesthetically beautiful architectural landmarks in the city.
+This striking ‘picture frame’ will serve as a visual link between Dubai’s history and present it as one of the most aesthetically beautiful architectural landmarks in the city.

-With two 150-meter-high skyscrapers joined by a bridge 93 metres long, Dubai has created the perfect backdrop for photos.
+With two 150-meter-high skyscrapers joined by a bridge 93 meters long, Dubai has created the perfect backdrop for photos.
 Due to its high altitude, the bridge observatory offers visitors a unique perspective on Dubai.
 The northern part of Dubai is home to the ancient city of Dubai, while the southern part is the modern city of Dubai.

 Creating the city’s well-known old versus new contrast.
 The idea behind the frame is to take the viewer on a journey through time.
 It’s a popular tourist destination, bringing in around 2 million people a year.